 Despite persistently attempting to settle in and conquer Great Britain, the Scandinavian invaders had little consistent impact on the country’s place names.
 Those trends that did appear remaining in specific areas governed by Danelaw, which included the area north and east of an ancient country-wide trackway known as Watling Street.
 As such, areas with strong Scandinavian influence usually only appear regions such as Yorkshire, the Lake District, Cheshire, East Anglia and the East Midlands.

 The most common suffix given to place names by the Scandinavians was ‘by’, which would refer to a village that already had a name (commonly linked to a description of the area).
 As a result, it’s common to see place names with a combination of both English and Scandinavian influence, including Selby, which means ‘the village with willows’, Linby, which means ‘the village with lime trees’ and Utterby, which means ‘remote village’.
 However, there were some places named after people who lived there.
 This was the case for Prestby, which refers to a priest who lived in that village.

-The Scandinavians also differentiated between the inhabitants of a village.
-For example, Ingleby referred to ‘the village of the English’, while Normanby referred to ‘the Norwegian’s village’.
+When Scandinavians create full place names, they would often refer to the people who lived there.
+For example, Ingleby means ‘the village of the English’, while Normanby means ‘the Norwegian’s village’.